 - Be trained (or concurrently training) in other endoscopy procedures e.g. gastroscopy and/or colonoscopy - Submit a logbook using the logbook provided documenting completion of a minimum of 50 complete procedures with at least 10 studies showing abnormal findings.
 A peer or members of MDT who can corroborate the procedures should be identified in the logbook.
-These cases can be retrospective. - Provide an online report from a peer or member of the MDT attesting that the applicant has an understanding of the indications, contra-indications and complications related to capsule endoscopy, and is able to administer the capsule safely. - Evidence of completion of a recognised capsule endoscopy training workshop (e.g. NETI or other equivalent course).
+These cases can be retrospective. - Provide an online report from a peer or member of the MDT attesting that the applicant has an understanding of the indications, contra-indications and complications related to capsule endoscopy, is able to administer the capsule safely, and is deemed able to perform capsule endoscopies independently. - Evidence of completion of a recognised capsule endoscopy training workshop (e.g. NETI or other equivalent course).
 Online workshops are acceptable.